House of the Centenary: Theatre allusions

 Some of the mythological paintings, including one of Medea, are thought to represent scenes from the theatre.
 The painting of Hercules may be a scene from the Hercules Furens of either Seneca or Euripides; the other figures would thus be Amphitryon, Megara, and Lycus.
 A scene from Iphigenia in Tauris shows Pylades, Orestes, and Iphigenia.

 Another theatrical reference is found in a graffito scrawled on the wall between the tepidarium (a bath maintained at a pleasantly warm temperature) and the caldarium (an environment more like a steam bath).
 Reading histrionica Actica, "Actica the pantomime," the phrase has been interpreted as a record of fan infatuation, and perhaps an indication that the house hosted performances by theatre troupes.

 Erotic scenes

-Pompeiian bedrooms were not infrequently decorated with scenes referring to lovemaking, sometimes explicitly human, and sometimes allusive and mythological.
+Pompeiian bedrooms were not infrequently decorated with scenes referring to sex, sometimes explicitly human, and sometimes allusive and mythological.